TomNisbet/nqsap/docs/_docs/build-04-alu.md

 but it is not used in the NQSAP design.

 **Update:** the NOR/AND solution was replaced with a single 74HCT688 8-bit comparator.
-*One set of inputs is tied low, so the comparator matches when the other set of inputs are *all zero.
-In addition, the inputs of the comparator are now tied to the bus instead of *the ALU output, so the zero detect can be used with non-ALU operations like register *loads or transfers.
+One set of inputs is tied low, so the comparator matches when the other set of inputs are all zero.
+In addition, the inputs of the comparator are now tied to the bus instead of the ALU output, so the zero detect can be used with non-ALU operations like register loads or transfers.

 ### Carry flag

-Using the carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward to understand because the logic state used to indicate an overflow changes depending on the operation.
+Using the 74LS181's carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward to understand because the logic state used to indicate an overflow changes depending on the operation.
 For the addition operations, a logic LOW indicates carry occurred, but logic HIGH is used to indicate borrow needed for subtraction.
 See the [74181 ALU notes](../74181-alu-notes/) section for an explanation of why the chip does this.